 This toolkit will give you more information on the following:

+Mental disorders here refer to particularly to depression, but also to bipolar disorder.
 Of mental disorders, particularly depression is common with young adults.
-With mental disorders, it is important to listen to one’s own feelings and remember to reserve sufficient time for recovering from the strain of studies.
+Students should listen to themselves and remember to reserve sufficient time for recovering from the strain of studies.

-Anxiety means a state where a person is feeling restless and worried.
-Short-term anxiety and performance anxiety are very common and natural phenomena.
-Anxiety disorders refer to situations where feelings of anxiety are long-term and disproportionate to the situation.
+Anxiety means a state where a person feels tense, restless and worried.
+Short-term anxiety and nervousness or stage fright are very common and natural phenomena among students.

 Do you want to develop yourself as a teacher?
 Start Aalto pedagogical training with A!
 Peda Intro and continue with other core courses, or check the available elective courses.

+Welcome to Aalto!
 Accessibility and diversity are the guiding principles of equality at Aalto University.
 Accessibility refers to convenience of use and access to education, research and related support services regardless of the diverse qualities of individuals.